hyperledger/indy-plenum/README.md

 ## Technical Overview of Indy

-Please find the general overview of the system in [Overview of the system](docs/main.md).
+Please find the general overview of the system in [Overview of the system](docs/source/main.md).

-More documentation can be found in [docs](docs).
+More documentation can be found in [docs/source](docs/source).

 ## Other Documentation